Menu

 Can I make policy changes once I take out insurance cover?

 Personal and professional needs tend to change.
-Salaries may increase; more children may become part of the household, or a mortgage repays.
-The list is endless.
+Salaries may increase, more children may become part of the household, or a mortgage may be repaid—the list is endless.

 It is common sense that you can increase or decrease the level of your income protection to match your changing circumstances.